-If you have a cat, you know there are only certain areas she’ll allow you to pet—and if you pet the wrong part, she’ll hiss, scratch, or bite.
+If you have a cat, you know there are only certain areas it will allow you to pet—and if you pet the wrong part, it will hiss, scratch, or bite.
 Cats can be extremely sensitive to tactile stimuli, so it’s important to be aware of where and how you’re petting them.

 Want to keep your cat happy?
-Cats groom each other on the head and neck—and seriously dislike “full body” pets down the length of their backs—so try to stick to the areas around her head and neck only.
-Pay close to attention to her behavior and body signals to understand acceptable and unacceptable petting.Continue to 7 of 8 below.
+Cats groom each other on the head and neck—and seriously dislike "full-body" pets down the length of their backs—so try to stick to the areas around its head and neck only.
+Pay close to attention to its behavior and body signals to understand acceptable and unacceptable petting.Continue to 7 of 8 below.

 07 of 08